Submitty/submitty.github.io/_docs/sysadmin/installation/ansible_index.md

 2. [Edit default playbook to match your server](ansible/playbooks/submitty_install.yml)

-   Note: Your edits should match your dedicated machine (or VM) necessary requirements to properly install Submitty onto your machine.
+   Note: Your edits should match your dedicated machine(or VM) necessary requirements to properly install Submitty onto your machine.
 This will ensure the install script can run without failure.
 See ansible/roles/app_submitty/defaults/main.yml for example.

-3. []
+3. [Run ansible script]

+   In the terminal, run the command:
+      Ansible-playbook -i inventory/submitty playbooks/submitty_install.yml

+This ansible command will run the entire Submitty install process step by step.
+See (ansible/roles/app_submitty/tasks/main.yml) for more information on the Install process.

+4. [Check Install Log]
+   Navigate to (/usr/local/submitty/install.log) on your machine(or VM) to see the output of the install process.